jesperkristensen58/LotteryAdvanced/README.md

 This project is the result of a Solidity test about building a Lottery contract with a corresponding Random number generator.

+Prereqs:

+You will need a `.env` file with your Alchemy and Goerli private key (NOTE: do not use an account where you have real money on mainnet).

 Run:

 ```shell